happyDomain/happydomain/README.md

 In another terminal, run the node part:

 ```
-cd htdocs/
-yarn run serve
+yarn --cwd htdocs run serve
 ```

-With this setup, static assets integrated inside the go binary will not be used, instead it'll forward all request for static assets to the node server, that do dynamic reload, etc.
+With this setup, static assets integrated inside the go binary will not be used, instead it'll forward all requests for static assets to the node server, that do dynamic reload, etc.